New York Drunk Driving Laws Toughest In The Nation

 Since the law’s inception a little more than two years ago, 310 individuals have been convicted.
 More than 40 percent of those individuals were required to serve prison sentences.

 Drunk drivers cause thousands of New York Car Accidents each year.
-That’s why the Auto Accident Attorneys with the William Mattar Law Offices suggest contacting an experienced lawyer if you’ve been injured in a motor vehicle accident caused by a drunk driver.
+That’s why the New York Car Accident Attorneys with the William Mattar Law Offices suggest contacting an experienced lawyer if you’ve been injured in a motor vehicle accident caused by a drunk driver.